• Skip to primary navigation

 Cost.
 A nail grinding trimming kit can be twice or even three times the price of a normal set of clippers.
 This may not matter to some, but if you are on a budget your wallet will be sure to notice.
 The old adage of ‘you get what you pay for’ rings true in this area like most, but if you are seeking a quick solution while trying to save a buck, clippers are the safer bet.

 Mess.
-The term ‘mess’ is relative, as grinding certainly isn’t a ton of debris, but it can still turn some consumers off with the powder in creates.
-A fine mist is the output when using a grinder, and even though it is an easy cleanup, clippers are the more practical stop and go solution.
+The term ‘mess’ is relative, but dog nail grinders can still turn some dog owners off with all of the “nail powder” it creates.
+When using a nail grinder, nail particles often come out in the form of a fine powder, and even though it isn’t too difficult to clean up, clippers are the more practical stop and go solution.

 Noise.
-This may be the biggest con to pet owners, for if your dog is skittish this tool is surely not going to help their temperament.
+This may be the biggest con to pet owners, with skittish dogs.
+If you are such a dog owner, this tool is surely not going to help their temperament.
 If your animal is a ‘go with the flow’ type, then it is irrelevant, however if your pooch flinches at the slightest of sounds, a grinder won’t ensure a relaxing environment.
 Similar to a child at the dentist, your dog will either be fine with it, or think it is World War 3.

-How To Grind Your Dog’s Nails with a Nail Grinder
+How To Grind Your Dog’s Nails with a Dog Nail Grinder

-Prepare the area.
 The first thing you want to do when using a dog nail grinder on your kennel is to make sure each paw is ready for the process.
-This may mean cutting back fur or allowing more freedom for the grinder to do its business.
+This may mean cutting back fur or allowing more freedom for the nail grinder to do its business.
 A furry paw is of course an expected roadblock, but a slight trimming should be enough to give yourself room.

 1. WJHA Dog Nail Grinder

-The first thing that jumps out about this grinder is the brand itself.
+The first thing that jumped out at me about this grinder is the brand itself.
 WJHA is an already universally trusted pet grooming brand, as they also create mainstream options not only for dogs but for a variety of species.
+So I came in with high expectations, and for the most part, this device did not disappoint.

-Sufficient Power.
+Powerful enough for the toughest of nails.
 This product offers a robust several thousand RPM speed to handle all your grinding needs.
-The amount of energy is particularly important in treating the toughest and hardest of nails on your dog.
+This kind of energy can easily handle even the toughest of dog nails.

-Size of Nails: The WJHA pet nail grinder is a versatile product, as its multiple heads gives pet owners the ability to use the grinder on a variety of pets like dogs cats rabbits and even birds.
+Versatile grinding heads.
+The WJHA pet nail grinder is a versatile product, as its multiple heads gives pet owners the ability to use the grinder on a variety of pets like dogs, cats, rabbits, and even birds.

-Cons: Because the nail grinder can be used on so many different animals, it also makes the instructions a bit vague.
-If you are comfortable with the tool it is a non-issue, otherwise you will have to navigate through some trial and error because of its many different approaches.
+Because the nail grinder is designed for several different animals, it also makes the instructions a bit vague.
+If you can easily intuit the tool, though, it is a non-issue.
+But if you’re unfamiliar with dog nail grinders, you will have to navigate through some trial and error because of its many different approaches.

 CHECK LATEST PRICE ➤

-ConAir is also a reputable name in the field, though not necessarily known for their grinders first.
+Dremel is also a reputable name in the field, though not necessarily known for their grinders first.
+Nonetheless, this device is still quite a strong contender.

-Flexibility.
-Ease is a point of emphasis on the cordless rotary tool, as changing out the attachments on the sander is quick, allowing for a fluent grinding experience.
+Flexible.
+Ease of use is a key point of emphasis for this cordless rotary tool.
+It has multiple grinder bits for different situations, and changing out the attachments on the sander is quick and intuitive.

 CHECK LATEST PRICE ➤